Bankruptcy Law Limits Filing Choices

-A: Yes!
+A: Yes.
 You are now required to have two credit counseling sessions, one before filing your case and one afterward.
-You can complete them in person, over the phone, or on the Internet.
+You can complete them in person, over the phone or over the Internet.
 However, the sessions must be with a credit counselor that has been approved for bankruptcy counseling by the executive Office of the United States Trustee.
 If you complete the first credit counseling session and file a bankruptcy case, but do not complete the second session after filing, you will not receive your bankruptcy discharge.

 Q: What happens during counseling?